joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6940370/2026/01/04/blue-jackets-late-lead-loss-penguins/

 **Broncos-Chargers takeaways: Denver earns top seed, Chargers fall to No. 7 seed**\
-`Denver earned a first-round bye, while the Chargers will play the Patriots in the first round`\
+`Denver earned a first-round bye, while the Chargers will play the Patriots in the first round.`\
 https://nytimes.com/athletic/6940308/2026/01/04/chargers-broncos-score-result-takeaways-nfl-week-18/

 **A Test for Venezuela’s New Leader: Solidifying Power, but Pleasing Trump**\
 `Delcy Rodríguez is the torchbearer of a government whose revolutionary roots are in disarray.
 She must appease constituencies who loathe U.S. meddling while fielding Washington’s demands.`\
 https://nytimes.com/2026/01/04/world/americas/delcy-rodriguez-venezuela.html

-**Eagles-Commanders takeaways: Philadelphia opts for rest, falls to Washington**\
+**Eagles-Commanders takeaways: Philadelphia opts for rest before playoffs, falls to Washington**\
 `The Eagles lost an opportunity to secure the No. 2 seed in the NFC, and they’re now preparing to host the 49ers in the playoffs.`\
 https://nytimes.com/athletic/6939870/2026/01/04/commanders-eagles-score-result-takeaways-nfc-seeds/